Toyota Prius and many related hybrid meta-links

 http://www.altwheels.org/

-Alt Wheels, a yearly Boston-local conference/show on alternative fuels, sustainable transportation and infrastructure, and lots of cool vehicles displayed on the MOT lawn.
+Alt Wheels, for a while the largest yearly Boston-local conference/show on alternative fuels, sustainable transportation and infrastructure, and lots of cool vehicles displayed on the MOT lawn.
 For '06 and beyond, it has moved to Boston City Hall Plaza.
+Some of us did a fun group booth in '07.

 http://techno-fandom.org/~hobbit/cars/naked/